 Yes, they can serve as probable storehouses of the virus, but only if they end up getting infected.
 Fortunately, there has been no evidence to suggest anything along such lines as of now.
 In case they are infected, they would have to be dealt with in the way human carriers of the virus are being dealt with right now.
 Just like hospitals for us, vet healthcare facilities would need to prepare adequately for the situation.

 In case the situation arises, pets would need to be put under quarantine at a dedicated healthcare facility.
 You can also approach a pet day-care facility or a shelter, for that matter.
 If your pet were to carry the novel virus but wasn’t sick, you can quarantine it at home as well.
 In that case, you should check your contact with them.

 Wear a functional mask and wash your hands properly every time you enter into the room to give it food.
 Keep your furry friend in a place away from other members in the house.

 Nothing can beat caution at this stage.
 Make sure you keep your pet away from all family members in case some have been quarantined.

 You should not, for the sake of caution.
 As with general rules of social distancing, it is wise to limit all types of contact right now.
 Think about it this way: if people should not gather in groups, so shouldn’t pets.

 Make sure to include your pets in any preparedness planning.
 In case you contract the virus and need to be quarantined, ensure you stock on at least two weeks of pet food.
 Also, don’t forget non-food essentials such as poop bags.
-Inform your neighbours about your condition, and keep them in the know of any specific instruction related to walking, feeding or medications of your pet.
+Inform your neighbors about your condition, and keep them in the know of any specific instruction related to walking, feeding, medications, and surgeries of your pet.